COVID-19 has rocked the world and shaken the foundations of what many of us have known previously.

-Taken from mindfulness, the idea is to live in the moment by examining your feelings and acknowledge if you have any feelings of fear or anxiety etc.
+Taken from mindfulness, the idea is to live in the moment by examining your feelings and acknowledging if you have any feelings of fear or anxiety etc.

 Don’t just check in with yourself.
 Ask others how they are too.

-The pandemic has been a tough time on everyone, and someone else may be going through similar feelings or worse.
+The pandemic has been a tough time for everyone, and someone else may be going through similar feelings or worse.

-This encourages talking and the sharing of emotions which can be a literal lifesaver at times.
+This encourages talking and sharing emotions, which can be a lifesaver at times.

 Take Time Away from Technology